-If a new railroad's home city (identified by its logo and color) is unimproved, (has not had a tile laid on it) the first tile laid by that railroad must be on their home city.
-The railroad's one Station Marker token is then placed within the white circle on the tile.
+Station Marker token is then placed within the white circle on the tile.
 Once placed, a Station Marker may not be moved for the remainder of the game.

-In order for a railroad to lay additional tiles, it must be able to trace a legal route from its home station, to the hex where the tile is to be laid.
+In order for a company to lay additional tiles, it must be able to trace a legal route from its home station, to the hex where the tile is to be laid.
 This route may not be interrupted by another company's Station Markers.
 The new track must constitute an extension of the railroad's existing track.
 The company may, however, extend their track beyond the capability of any of their trains to run.
 It is not required that the railroad actually use the track it has built on its turn.